Food 9 / 10

 By more or less common consent, Curious Cafe offers one of the best all-day breakfasts in Cheltenham, but that’s not the entire point.
 The staff are great – smiley, but no-nonsense – they’re witty and switched on.
 The kitchen clearly has its shizzle together (see below).
 The place is clean.
 Dammit, they even use my favourite marmalade.

 To cover the basics, the cafe is on Bath Road (so if the Curious Cafe is full there’s plenty of choice nearby, not least Brew and Bake).
 Like moths, passing hipsters might be drawn in by the Edison lightbulbs in the front room – but ha!
 There’s no WiFi here, which leads to a satisfying shortage of students and business-heads clogging up tables with their laptops whilst they start things up.
-From the front room you go through to a second room and beyond there’s a garden.
+From the front room you go through to a second room and beyond there’s a garden, which fills first on warm days.
 Inside it’s a great layout, a mix of tables for two and long tables for bigger parties.

 Let’s talk about breakfast at Curious Cafe